 Having some uric acid in the blood is normal.
 However, if uric acid levels go above or below a healthy range, this can result in health problems.
 High uric acid levels can increase the risk of gout.

-It is unusual to have low uric acid levels, but it is possible if a person passes too much uric acid out of their body as waste.
+It is unusual to have low uric acid levels in the blood, but low levels in urine can indicate certain health conditions where a person passes too much uric acid out of their body as waste.

-The following table gives low, normal, and high levels of uric acid in the blood.
-All amounts are in milligrams per deciliter (mg/dl).
+The following table gives low, normal, and high levels of uric acid in the blood for males and females.
+All amounts are in milligrams per deciliter (mg/dL).

 |Uric acid level||Males||Females|